-Following the islands' independence and achievement of self-government in association with Britain, on February 27th 1967, a contest was held to create the design for the new national flag.
-Reginald Samuel, who is an artist, sculptor, painter and teacher designed the Antigua and Barbuda flag won a competition.
-Samuel's design makes reference to the history of the island and also signifies the future.
+Following the islands' independence and achievement of self-government in association with Britain, on February 27th, 1967, a contest was held to create the design for the new national flag.
+Reginald Samuel, an artist, sculptor, painter, and teacher, from Antigua, created the winning design.
+Samuel's design pays homage to the history of the island and also represents his vision for the country's future.

-Antigua and Barbuda are islands on the Caribbean Sea that were part of the British colony between 1632-1981.
-They are the sunniest and warmest of the Caribbean Islands with warm weather all year round, although they have been prone to hurricanes.
-Due to the very low rainfall, you will only find 3 streams in Antigua and no rivers.
-Antigua was named by Christopher Columbus after the "Church of Santa Maria de la Antigua," in Spain.
+Antigua and Barbuda is comprised of two islands on the Caribbean Sea that were formerly part of the British colony between 1632-1981.
+They are the sunniest of the Caribbean Islands, with warm weather all year round.
+Unfortunately, they have been prone to hurricanes in recent years.
+Due to the very low rainfall, only 3 streams are present in the country and there are no rivers.
+Antigua's name was coined by Christopher Columbus after the "Church of Santa Maria de la Antigua," in Spain.

 The first inhabitants of the islands were natives called the Arawak which means, "Stone People."
 These native people were known for their beautifully crafted stone and shell tools.
 Shortly before becoming part of the British colony, Antigua and Barbuda was occupied by West Indies tribes.
-When the islands came under British rule and more British people and Africans arrived on the islands, the first sugar estate was settled in 1674 and slavery was introduced and not abolished until 1834.
-On November 11, 1981, both islands were granted independence as the "modern state of Antigua and Barbuda."
+When the islands came under British rule and more British people and Africans arrived on the islands, the first sugar estate was settled in 1674 and slavery was introduced.
+Slavery was later abolished, over one hundred years later, in 1834.
+On November 11, 1981, both islands unified and achieved independence.
 Queen Elizabeth II is the head of state and the country is also a member of the commonwealth.

 Despite being such a small set of islands, the country attracts many visitors.
-In fact, tourism contributes to over half of the economy with over 700,000 tourists a year.
+In fact, tourism contributes to over half of the economy with over 700,000 tourists visiting the neation each year.
 The country is commonly referred to as the "Land of 365 beaches," due to the abundance of luxurious beaches.
 On the Southwest Coast of Barbuda, one of the most famous attractions is a pink sand beach.
-The uniquely colord sand is the result of crushed coral.
+The uniquely colored sand is the result of crushed coral.

 Antigua and Barbuda National Anthem